Putting Hurricanes on the Map

 - Go to NOAA's Historical Hurricane Tracks viewer (will open in a new window).
 In addition to Atlantic storms, this online mapping tool also shows Pacific storms.

-- Click the Submit button below the list of Pacific storms.
-The tabular data for the storm will show up in the left frame and the storm track is mapped on the right.
+- Click the search icon to the right of the box where your storm name appears.
+The tabular and graphed data for the storm will show up in the Selected frame below and the storm track is mapped on the right.
 You can select the Zoom In or Zoom Out tool, then click the map to control your view.

-- To see what the colors indicate, click the Legend tab on the left, then click the View all Symbology button.
+- To see what the colors indicate, click the View Legend bar on the lower right of the map.

-- Click back on the Find tab and check out the track of a few other individual storms.
+- Click back into the Name Search box and check out the track of a few other individual storms.